-Both the south-west external escape stair and the north-east escape stair provide a dry riser inlet within sight of the appliance location, York Way and Caledonia Street respectively.
-An additional new dry riser is being proposed which can be accessed adjacent to the north-east stair inlet for further coverage of the basement storey only.
-A plan is included indicating the Fire Service Vehicle Access from York Way and Caledonia Street and the position of the existing and also the additional dry riser to serve the basement only.
+Both the south-west external escape stair and the north-east escape stair provide a dry riser inlet within sight of the appliance location, York Way and Street respectively.
+Caledonia additional new dry riser is being proposed which can be accessed adjacent to the north-east stair inlet for further coverage of the basement storey only.
+A plan is included indicating the Fire Service Vehicle Access from York Way and Caledonia Street and the position of the existing and also the additional dry riser to serve basement only.